lokpoon/LunaSim-Document/_sources/moonshine_launch_procedure.md

 - For the `moonshine_moon.py` to run, the `LED_schedule_moon.csv` must contain a row matching the time at launch.
 In other words, there cannot be a `LED_schedule_moon.csv` where the first row is a time in the future.

-- For example, let's say that the user launches <span style="font-variant:small-caps;">MoonShine</span> at noon but does not want the LED arrays to start a light re-creation until midnight.
-In this case, the user should generate a `LED_schedule_moon.csv` by specifying noon as the start time in <span style="font-variant:small-caps;">MoonSim: Moonlight led scheduler</span>.
+- For example, let's say that the user launches <span style="font-variant:small-caps;">MoonShineP</span> at noon but does not want the LED arrays to start a light re-creation until midnight.
+In this case, the user should generate a `LED_schedule_moon.csv` by specifying noon as the start time in <span style="font-variant:small-caps;">MoonShineP: Moonlight scheduler</span>.
 Then open the `LED_schedule_moon.csv` in Excel and edit the rows of LED crude and fine value before midnight to zero.
 Having launched this edited `LED_schedule_moon.csv` at noon, the LEDs will start illuminating at midnight.
 Between noon (the launch time), the launch time, and midnight, the simulation will run, but because the LEDs rows have been edited to zero, there will be no illumination.

 - For the same reason, the user should never delete entire rows with excel in the middle of the `LED_schedule_moon.csv`.
 This will cause errors.
 If dark periods are required, the user must instead replace the LED illumination value with zeros.